mheob/include-fussball-de-widgets/readme.txt

 1. screenshot-1.jpg

 == Changelog ==
+= 3.4.0 - 2020-11-02 =
+= Added =
+* Add Shortcode-Ultimate as the same as Divi-Tabs, Fusion-Tabs and KadenceBlock-Tabs.

 = 3.3.5 - 2020-10-14 =
 = Fixed =
 * Set the server name even 'intl' is not active.